Suicide in the Construction Industry

 The Travelers Indemnity Company.
 All rights reserved.
 Travelers and the Travelers Umbrella logo are registered trademarks of the Travelers Indemnity Company in the U.S. and other countries.

-According to the CDC, in 2019, more than 47,000 individuals died by suicide, making it the tenth-leading cause of death in the United States.1 And suicide rates increased by 35% between 1999 and 2018.2 However, many medical professionals believe deaths by suicide may be underreported, with some classified as accidents or unintentional deaths.3 In addition, there are an estimated 30 attempts for each suicide death.4
+According to the Centers for Disease Control and Prevention, in 2022, more than 49,000 individuals died by suicide in the United States.1 And suicide rates increased by 37% between 2000 and 2018.2 Although there was a 5% decrease between 2018 and 2020, rates once again increased after that.3 Moreover, many medical professionals believe deaths by suicide may be underreported, with some classified as accidents or unintentional deaths.4 In addition, among adults ages 18 and older, for each suicide there are about 30 adults who reported making a suicide attempt.5

-Historically, over 90 percent of individuals attempting suicide had a psychiatric disorder5, such as depression, anxiety, substance use disorder, posttraumatic stress disorder, bipolar disorder, personality disorder or schizophrenia.
-Males are almost four times more likely to die by suicide than females6, and those over the age of 74 or between the ages of 44 and 65 are at highest risk.7
+Males are almost four times more likely to die by suicide than females,6 and those over the age of 74 or between the ages of 25 and 34 are at highest risk.7 Non-Hispanic American Indian/Alaska Natives are at highest risk of deaths by suicide, followed by non-Hispanic whites (28.1 and 17.4 age-adjusted rates per 100,000 population).8

-Other demographic, biological, psychological and social risk factors include:8
+Other known demographic, biological, psychological and social risk factors include:9

 - Rural residence